What is Opioid Addiction?

 Later withdrawal symptoms come after the early symptoms.
 These may last up to a week and typically peak about 72 hours after drug usage.
 They include abdominal cramping, diarrhea, dilated pupils, goose bumps, nausea, and vomiting.

 While the symptoms are uncomfortable, they are not life threatening.
-Addicts need to remember this as they sustain the symptoms of withdrawal.

 What Are the Dangers of Opioid Addiction?